 - Cherry-picking: Sellers cannot seek reviews only from shoppers they know had positive experiences with their products.

-The introduction of a ‘Request a Review’ button could mean a few different things for sellers.
+So, the introduction of a ‘Request a Review’ button could mean a few different things for sellers.

 On the one hand, the button could make it easier for sellers to receive hard-to-get product reviews.
 This is important because each review has the potential of increasing a product’s sales on Amazon — even if it means clicking a few more buttons to get there.